knennigtri/merge-markdown/README.md

 `manifest.[md|yaml|yml|json]`:
 This file can be in YAML or JSON format.
 Relative or absolute paths can be used.

-* `input`: json object of markdown files within the local project.
-These can be relative paths.
+* `input`: markdown files to be merged.
+These can be relative or absolute paths.
+If no `input` is given, all .md files in the same directory as the manifest will be merged.
-  * `{options}`: Options that can be applied to individual files for merge preperation
+  * `{options}`: Options that will be applied to an individual file
 * `output`: path/name.md of the resultant file of the merge.
-The path should be the same level deep as the markdown files to maintain asset references.
+If no  `output` is given, the merged file will be saved in `merged/<curDir>.out.md`.
-* `{options}`: Options can also be applied to all files at a global level
+* `{options}`: Options applied to all `input` files

 ### Supported {options}
-* noYAML: optionlly removes YAML.
+* `noYAML`: optionlly removes YAML.
 Default=false
-* TOC: optionally adds a TOC to this file with doctoc.
+* `TOC`: optionally adds a TOC to this file with doctoc.
 Default=false.
 See https://www.npmjs.com/package/doctoc#specifying-location-of-toc
-* replace:
+* `replace`:
   * string: Specify a string to find and replace
   * regex: Specify a regex to find and replace
 ```yaml